 The following guide will explain the compatible equipment you need, including many pictures to simplify the process of finding an Avaya headset for your application.

 Last Updated – June 2019

 Selecting headsets for your Avaya phone has never been easier with our how to guide.
 From first time buyers questions to long time headset users, this guide will provide a deeper understanding of exactly how your headset will work and what you need.
 Most importantly…be sure to call if you have questions because it’s our support that sets us apart.
 We’re Plantronics Certified Headset Experts ready to help before, during and after the sale!

-Note 9 If you are NOT using a sidecar with 4600 series and 5400 series phones, use APV-66 (CS500, Savi W700 series headsets) or APV-6B (older CS wireless headsets).
-If a sidecar is used with selected 4600 series and 5400 series phones, the EU24 port on the phone is taken up by the sidecar cable.
-Use EHS cable APV-63 (CS500, Savi W700 series headsets) or APV-6A (older CS wireless headsets) instead.
+Note 5: If using a sidecar with selected 4600 series and 5400 series phones, the EU24 port on the phone is taken up by the sidecar cable.
+Use EHS cable APV-63 instead of APV-66.

 To have a corded commercial grade Avaya headset solution you will need two items; the headset and either an amplifier or a direct-connect cable.
 Headsets, amplifiers and direct connect cable all join together using a quick-disconnect connection.

 The first thing to understand about commercial grade Avaya headsets is the headset cable terminates in what the industry calls a “quick-disconnect” connection.
 This connection allows you to leave your headset on at all times and quickly disconnect from the amplifier or direct connect cable when you need to walk away from your desk.